primarykeytech/pkt-scrape-process/README.md

 # pkt-scrape-process
-A demo project that will demonstrate the use of scraping, saving to a NoSQL DB, processing with Amazon EMR, and then displaying the output data in a word cloud.
+This demo project will demonstrate the use of scraping, saving to a NoSQL DB, processing with Amazon EMR, and then displaying the output data in a word cloud.